 GRAND BEND BEACH

 This beach has had uninterrupted Blue Flag status since 2009.
 Blue Flag (BlueFlag.org) water quality means your family is assured of safe, consistent swimmable water for a weekend getaway or vacation.
 The addition of an accessible beach mat from the boardwalk to the shoreline provides wheelchair users access to the water and makes it easier to get to for those with strollers.
 Lifeguards are on duty mid-June to Labour Day, Monday to Thursday noon to 6pm and Friday through Sundays and Holiday Mondays 11am to 7pm.

-A children’s accessible splash pad (open) and interactive accessible playground (closed due to COVID19) is located beside The Beach House, which offers public washrooms, change rooms, outdoor showers, concession (closed due to COVID19) and elevator access to the observation deck.
+A children’s accessible splash pad (open) and interactive accessible playground is located beside The Beach House, which offers public washrooms, change rooms, outdoor showers and elevator access to the observation deck.
 Enjoy a stroll along the boardwalk to the gazebo and pier.
 Due to COVID19 restrictions, beach volleyball courts and nets are not currently set up.

 For safety reasons, barbequing, open fires and cooking and glass items are not allowed on the beach.
 There are height and placement restrictions on umbrellas.
 There’s absolutely NO TENTS of any description allowed on the beach for swimming safety reasons.
 There’s also no camping or driving on the beach.
 Dogs are restricted to parking lot and concreted areas only.
 Sorry, no dogs on the beach May 1 to September 30.
 Leashed dogs can be on the north and south beach areas 6am to 8am and from 8pm to 11pm.

 All Grand Bend Beach Lifeguards are certified through the Lifesaving Society and tested annually on waterfront rescues.
 Beach Patrol provides public education, patrols the beach by foot and in towers, inspects the beach for hazards, administers first aid, searches for missing people and performs water rescues.